OpenStickCommunity/GP2040-CE/README.md

 ## Features

-- Select from 5 input modes: XInput, Nintendo Switch, PS4, PS3 and Keyboard
+- Select from 13 input modes including X-Input, Nintendo Switch, Playstation 4/5, Xbox One, D-Input, and Keyboard
-- Overclocked polling rate for an average of 0.77ms of input latency in Xinput, Switch and Dinput modes and on average 1.72 for Playstation 4/5.
+- Overclocked polling rate for an average of 0.76ms of input latency in Xinput and on average 1.72 for Playstation 4/5.
 - Multiple SOCD cleaning modes - Up Priority (a.k.a.
 Stickless), Neutral, and Second Input Priority.
 - Left and Right stick emulation via D-pad inputs as well as dedicated toggle switches.
 - Dual direction via D-pad + LS/RS.